---

 $$

-of X on the subspace generated by the columns of $Z$, this estimator
+column of X on the subspace generated by the columns of $Z$, this

-can be performed by first regressing every covariates on the set of
+estimator can be performed by first regressing every covariates on the

-instruments and then regressing the response on these fitted values
+set of instruments and then regressing the response on these fitted

 The **IV** estimator is consistent but inefficient if the errors are not